tdkehoe/firebase-storage-tutorial/README.md

 In this error message, `undefined` is the file to upload.
 The error message is saying that it can't find a file to upload.
 We gave it a file but not a JavaScript File.
 The log shows "Hello world", indicating that the contents of the file have been imported into `index.js` but it wasn't imported as a file.
 The contents have to be converted into a file.

+The syntax for blobs and files is the same.
+Firebase should have uploaded our file as a blob but it didn't.

 Switch the comments:

 ```js